SkystormX/Upgraded_Verilator_ALU_Project/README.md

 ## Example Output
 The table below shows randomised results from the Verilator simulation.
-A ✔️ means the ALU output matched the expected value.
+The tick next to A means the ALU output matched the expected value.

 ![Example Output](Example_Output.png)